sous-chefs/iis/README.md

 - `pool_name` - name attribute.
 Specifies the name of the pool to create.
 - `runtime_version` - specifies what .NET version of the runtime to use.
-- `pipeline_mode` - specifies what pipeline mode to create the pool with
+- `pipeline_mode` - specifies what pipeline mode to create the pool with, valid values are :Integrated or :Classic, the default is :Integrated
 - `private_mem` - specifies the amount of private memory (in kilobytes) after which you want the pool to recycle
 - `worker_idle_timeout` - specifies the idle time-out value for a pool, d.hh:mm:ss, d optional
 - `recycle_after_time` - specifies a pool to recycle at regular time intervals, d.hh:mm:ss, d optional
 - `recycle_at_time` - schedule a pool to recycle at a specific time, d.hh:mm:ss, d optional
 - `max_proc` - specifies the number of worker processes associated with the pool.
-- `thirty_two_bit` - set the pool to run in 32 bit mode, true or false
+- `thirty_two_bit` - set the pool to run in 32 bit mode, :true or :false
 - `no_managed_code` - allow Unmanaged Code in setting up IIS app pools
 - `pool_username` - username for the identity for the application pool
 - `pool_password` password for the identity for the application pool